birdjj/course-planning_and_decision_making/docs/syllabus.md

 | W, 2022-11-23 | | Probabilsitic RRT |
 | M, 2022-11-28 | | Decision-Making over Plans |
 | W, 2022-11-30 | | Decision-Making over Plans |
+(*) the python exercise will not factor into the overall course grade but I VERY STRONGLY recommend you do it -- we will be using python throughout the course and this will cover some of the essential skills.

 ## Course Policies